sentinel-hub/custom-scripts/planet/analysis_ready_planetscope/forest_vitality_index/index.md

 4. Classify the scaled values into 15 forest vitality classes
 5. Apply a color palette to visualize the classes

 The script includes cloud masking and data validation checks to ensure only valid forest pixels are processed.
+This version of the script only uses vegetation index thresholds to mask vegetated pixels.
+Please check the script [Forest Vitality Index with Canopy Cover Filter (FVI-CC)](../forest_vitality_index_canopy_cover/index.md) for a forest mask based on the Canopy Cover layer from the Forest Carbon Monitoring dataset.

 ## Description of representative images